15th Parliament of Ontario

 Nelson Parliament served as speaker for the assembly.

 The power wielded by the UFO-Labour coalition enabled the passage of progressive Labour and farmer legislation.
 The government created the first Department of Welfare for the province and brought in allowances for widows and children, a minimum wage for women and standardized adoption procedures.
 The government also expanded Ontario Hydro and promoted rural electrification, created the Province of Ontario Savings Office - a provincially owned bank that lent money to farmers at a lower rate - began the first major reforestation program in North America, and began construction of the modern highway system.

 The government was a strict enforcer of the Ontario Temperance Act, enacted in 1916, and Prohibition stayed in force until 1927.

 The 1923 election saw the UFO-Labour coalition government defeated by a re-energized Conservative Party.
 The UFO vote stayed solid as compared to 1919 but the UFO suffered under First past the post and took about half the seats it was due.

-In 1924 (after the 1923 election), the provincial treasurer was found guilty of conspiracy to defraud the government following a series of events known as the Ontario Bond Scandal.
+In 1924 (after the 1923 election), the provincial treasurer Peter Smith was found guilty of conspiracy to defraud the government following a series of events known as the Ontario Bond Scandal.

 In the waning days of the UFO-Labour government, the government attempted to reform the province's electoral system (to introduce proportional representation) but the effort failed, in part due to Conservative opposition.
 The UFO suffered under the First past the post electoral system used in the 1923 election, taking just about half the seats they were due proportionally.

-Members elected to the Assembly
+Members of the Assembly

 Italicized names indicate members returned by acclamation.